process-analytics/bpmn-visualization-js/CONTRIBUTING.md

   - usually, keep the `master` branch except if new commits that you don't want to integrate for the release are already available in the branch
   - in that case, choose a dedicated commit
-  - **important**: ensure that the build to pass on the chosen branch or commit used to create the release
+  - **important**: ensure that the build is passing on the chosen branch or commit used to create the release

 Alternatively, you can create the tag from your local machine and then push it.